JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 (...)
 ```

-> Sidenote: There are also more specialized SMASH outputs, as you can see [in the Output section of the User guide](http://theory.gsi.de/~smash/userguide/2.2/output_general_.html).
+> Sidenote: There are also more specialized SMASH outputs like HepMC or a thermodynamic output, as you can see [in the Output section of the User guide](http://theory.gsi.de/~smash/userguide/2.2/output_general_.html).

 ##### JETSCAPE output

 The official JETSCAPE output `test_out.dat` contains the same information as the particle lists output.
-In the `# JetScape module: SMASH` section ~~~~~~~~~~DO WHAT?????~~~~~~~~.
-In this hands-on, we use the SMASH binary output, which is convenient as we can use an existing analysis script from the SMASH Analysis Suite, [also available on Github](https://github.com/smash-transport/smash-analysis).
-You could recreate the following pT analysis just as well with the `test_out.dat` file.
-On the other hand, for an analysis of the scattering history you always need to turn to the collision output of SMASH.
+Open the `test_out.dat` file and look for the section with the heading `# JetScape module: SMASH`.
+In this hands-on, we will use the SMASH binary output, which is convenient as we can use existing analysis script infrastrcuture from the SMASH Analysis Suite, [also available on Github](https://github.com/smash-transport/smash-analysis).
+You could recreate the following pT analysis just as well with the `test_out.dat` file (or the SMASH OSCAR output).
+For an analysis of the scattering history you always need to turn to the collision output of SMASH.

 ## 3) Effect of a afterburner rescattering stage

 To illustrate one of the effects that rescattering has on the final observable hadrons, in this session we focus on the transverse momentum spectra (pT) and, later, analyze the collision history.
 For this, we first have to analyze the particles output and create the spectra.
 Follow the instructions below in the command line to produce them.